-For a long time, the joke in tennis great Gigi Fernandez’s family was that she was “just a college dropout.”
+For a long time, the joke in tennis great Gigi Fernández’s family was that she was “just a college dropout.”

-And funny as it once was, it can’t be told anymore.Fernandez’s storied career includes 17 Grand Slam doubles titles, and when she retired from professional tennis, she re-entered college at the University of South Florida in Tampa, where she was also a tennis coach.
+And funny as it once was, it can’t be told anymore.
+Fernández’s storied career includes 17 Grand Slam doubles titles, and after retiring from professional tennis in 1997, she reentered college at the University of South Florida in Tampa, Florida, where she was also a tennis coach.
 She got her undergraduate degree in psychology and went on to Rollins College to get her MBA.

 “I don’t know whether tennis made me that way or what came first, but I’m very driven.
-It’s part of my makeup,” says Fernandez, who was the first female athlete ever to turn pro in Puerto Rico.
+It’s part of my makeup,” says Fernández, who was the first female athlete from Puerto Rico ever to turn pro.
 In the DVD, professional and collegiate athletes demonstrate the basics of five sports: tennis, soccer, basketball, baseball and golf.
-The 25-minute video, which has a coveted Parent Tested Parent Approved Seal, captures its audience with original sing-along music and an animated monkey by the name of Emkei (pronounced MK, the first initial of Fernandez’s twins’ names), who introduces each sport.
-Fernandez says she and Stern consulted with a well-known sports psychologist to learn when kids could introduced to the mechanics of sports and how talent is created.
-“We wanted to know What can we do to expose this generation of kids right now to sports?” she says.
+The 25-minute video, which has a coveted “Parent Tested Parent Approved” seal of approval, captures its audience with original sing-along music and an animated monkey by the name of Emkei (pronounced MK, the first initial of Fernández’s twins’ names), who introduces each sport.
+Fernández says she and Stern consulted with a well-known sports psychologist to learn when kids could be introduced to the mechanics of sports and how talent is created.
+“We wanted to know, ‘What can we do to expose this generation of kids right now to sports?’” she says.

 She also really wanted her children to have a jump-start into sports at a young age.
 She looked for DVDs that encouraged a love of sports in young children and quickly realized there was nothing useful available.

-“The culture has changed so much,” she says.
+“The culture has changed so much,” Fernández says.
 “When I was young, if I got bored, I went out and played.
 If you move while you’re young, there’s a good chance you’ll move for a lifetime.”